Broc McCauley: Brisbane Lions career

 Broc was rookied by Brisbane because of what he did at interstate level which got him noticed by talent scouts on the lookout for new players.

 McCauley made his debut in Round 2 of the 2011 AFL season against the Western Bulldogs at Etihad Stadium.

 McCauley was delisted at the end of the 2011 season.

 Rookie Drafted by Hawthorn

-McCauley was thrown a lifeline by the Hawks in the 2011 Rookie Draft and will be part of Hawthorn's Rookie List for the 2012 AFL season.
+McCauley was thrown a lifeline by the Hawks in the 2011 Rookie Draft and was part of Hawthorn's Rookie List for the 2012 AFL season.

 McCauley was rookie upgraded after Alex Woodward was put on the long-term injury list.
 McCauley played his first game for the Hawthorn Football Club in Round 1 on 30 March 2012, primary playing on seasoned Ruckman Darren Jolly, acquiring 21 hit outs, 14 possessions and 1 goal, his first in AFL.

 McCauley retired from AFL on 30 October 2012, due to ongoing injuries.